julsql/jimi/apps/app/README.md

 # Jimi App

-JIMI is a school project aimed at developing an application for managment of time and calendar, which includes the functionality to open chat with a chatbot that will handle the database of the calendar.
+JIMI is a school project aimed at developing an application for management of time and calendar, which includes the functionality to open chat with a chatbot that will handle the database of the calendar.

 This Jimi App is a Dart-based application using Flutter, to make an application on web, Android and iOS.
 This README provides essential information on how to set up and use the project.